 However, with the introduction of our Remote Desktop Services feature, you can configure an application server, or any computer, to enable multiple users to concurrently use the software.

-Note: This feature is available with SQL Express and SQL Server platform licenses.
+Note: This feature is available with Enterprise SQL Server platform licenses.

 To start the Remote Desktop Services Wizard, enter into any account and select the 'Settings' tab > 'Migrate to Remote Desktop Services', Citrix.
 Select 'Next'.

 Tip: To minimize your time, enter license codes and migrate to SQL prior to enabling Remote Desktop Services.

 Your users need a working directory to save transmission and report files, export to Excel, and archive import files.

 By default, the system uses a directory tree in the Users\Public folder to make sure all users have access.

 However, if non-Treasury Software users have access to this computer, it may be a security risk to leave the directory tree in this path.